peterkuma/mrr2c/README.md

 Supported variables are listed in the table below.

-Time is expressed as Julian date.
-To calculate UNIX time (number of seconds since 1970-01-01 00:00), use the formula `(time - 2440587.5)*86400`.
+Time is expressed as Julian date (fractional number of days since 1 January 4713 BCE 12:00 UTC).
+To calculate UNIX time (number of seconds since 1 January 1970 00:00), use the formula `(time - 2440587.5)*86400`.
+The time zone depends on the raw data.
-The epoch of the Julian date is not necessarily in UTC.
 Use the `time_zone` variable to determine the offset.

 Missing values are expressed as NaN in the floating point (float64) variables and -9223372036854775808 in the integer (int64) variables.
 The `_FillValue`